luy0222/SIRST-5K/README.md

 ## Dataset

-Download the dataset download dir models {[[Baidu Drive]](https://pan.baidu.com/s/1WV1ytntgvxaBqetYIuBAYw ) (code:1234).
+Download the dataset download dir models [[Baidu Drive]](https://pan.baidu.com/s/1WV1ytntgvxaBqetYIuBAYw ) (code:1234).
 Currently, the available dataset are:

 - `NUDT-SIRST`:An open-sourced dataset with rich targets.
 - `3_NUDT-SIRST0.1`: finetune use our strategies (The bast visualization).